asimwe1/rust_chatapp/site/guide/10-pastebin.md

 The wonderful thing about using `FromParam` and other Rocket traits is that they centralize policies.
-For instance, here, we've centralized the policy for valid `PasteID`s in dynamic parameters.
-At any point in the future, if other routes are added that require a `PasteID`, no further work has to be done: simply use the type in the signature and Rocket takes care of the rest.
+For instance, here, we've centralized the policy for valid `PasteId`s in dynamic parameters.
+At any point in the future, if other routes are added that require a `PasteId`, no further work has to be done: simply use the type in the signature and Rocket takes care of the rest.

 ## Conclusion